FME Version

 25. Add User Parameter for Output Coordinate System

-We also want the user to be able to choose what coordinate system they output their data to.
+We also want the user to be able to choose the coordinate system to which they output their data.
 Create a new Choice User Parameter.
 Use the following parameters:

 - Identifier: COORD_SYS